hagasatoshi/js-merge-xlsx/API.md

 ```

 #####`bulkRenderMultiSheet([{name:sheet's name of file1, data:data of file1},{name:sheet's name of file1, data:data of file1},,,])` -> `Promise`
-Render array as multiple sheet.
+Merge array as multiple sheet.
 Returns Promise instance including Excel-file data.
 If on Node.js, the type of data is Buffer instance.
 If on web browser, blob is returned.
 You can use 'name' property as each sheet-name in MS-Excel file.
 ```
   let arrayHoge = _.map(arrayFuga, (data,index)=>({name:`example${(index+1)}`, data:data}));
   return merge.bulkRenderMultiSheet(arrayHoge);